'Suspicious' blackout strikes Iran's Natanz nuclear site - WTMJ

 Multiple Israeli media outlets reported Sunday that a cyberattack caused the blackout in Natanz.
 Public broadcaster Kan said Israel was likely behind the attack, citing Israel’s alleged responsibility for the Stuxnet attacks a decade ago.
 Channel 12 TV cited “experts” as estimating the attack shut down entire sections of the facility.
 None of the reports included sources or explanations on how the outlets came to that assessment.

-In Tehran, Iranian officials meanwhile awaited the arrival of South Korean Prime Minister Chung Sye-kyun, the first visit by a premier from Seoul since before the 1979 Islamic Revolution.
-Iran on Friday released a South Korean oil tanker held since January amid a dispute with Seoul over billions of dollars of its assets frozen there.
+In Tehran, Iranian officials meanwhile welcomed arriving South Korean Prime Minister Chung Sye-kyun, the first visit by a premier from Seoul since before the 1979 Islamic Revolution.
+Iran on Friday released a South Korean oil tanker held since January amid a dispute with Seoul over billions of dollars of its assets frozen there due to sanctions.

 On Saturday, Iran announced it had launched a chain of 164 IR-6 centrifuges at the plant.
 Officials also began testing the IR-9 centrifuge, which they say will enrich uranium 50 times faster than Iran’s first-generation centrifuges, the IR-1.
 The nuclear deal limited Iran to using only IR-1s for enrichment.